NimbusBase/downloadbundle/README.md

 downloadbundle
 ==============

-the starter download bundle for nimbusbase
+This is the starter download bundle for nimbusbase

 #Attaching the source